 AI Credits

 Intelligence usage is measured in AI credits (tokens).
-Every message you send, every action the agent takes, and every scheduled workflow run consumes credits.
+Messages you send, Autopilot actions, and scheduled workflow runs that execute on your behalf consume credits.
 Your subscription includes a monthly allowance, and you can purchase more if you need them.

 How credits work